emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 The keystream generator produces a keystream Z consisting of 128-bit chunks.
 The first three chunks Z[0], Z[1], and Z[2] are used as the three subkeys H, H<sub>2</sub>, and M, respectively.
 The subsequent chunks Z[3], Z[4], ..., Z[n + 2] are used to encrypt the plaintext.

 In place of GHASH {{GCM}}, GCM-SST uses the POLYVAL function from AES-GCM-SIV {{RFC8452}}, which yields more efficient software implementations on little-endian architectures.
 GHASH and POLYVAL can be defined in terms of one another, as shown in {{RFC8452}}.
 The subkeys H and H<sub>2</sub> are field elements used as POLYVAL inputs, while the subkey M is used for the final masking of the tag.

-Both encryption and decryption are defined only on inputs that comprise a whole number of bytes.
+Both the encryption and decryption functions operate exclusively on inputs consisting of a whole number of bytes.
 Figures illustrating the GCM-SST encryption and decryption functions can be found in {{SST1}}, {{SST2}}, {{Inoue}}, and {{Naito}}.

 For every computational procedure specified in this document, a conforming implementation MAY replace the given steps with any mathematically equivalent steps, provided the output is correct for every valid input.